christowski/christophrauscher.de/src/projects/zeit-online.md

 description: "For the past years, I’ve been responsible for the design of Zeit Online, Germany’s renowned news site."
 intro: "For the past years, I’ve been responsible for the design of Zeit Online, Germany’s renowned news site."
 timestamp: "2015 – 2020"
-displayOrder: 1
+displayOrder: 4
-featured: true
+featured: false
-projectPage: false
+projectPage: true
 tags:
   - art direction
   - web design